TtuHamg/DM/README.md

 # DM
-The implementation of diffusion model.
+The Pytorch implementation of diffusion model by TtuHamg.